Distributed economic control of dynamically coupled networks: Case II: Nonlinear dynamics

 \subsection{Algorithm design}

-Different from the indirect method of Algorithm \ref{Algorithm 1}, in this section, we directly work on $(x,u)$ and design a control law for $u$ such that $(x,u)$ of system \eqref{nonlinear state dynamics} globally asymptotically converge to the steady state of \eqref{nonlinear state dynamics}, $(\tilde x,\tilde u)$, with $\tilde x^{[1]}$ being the VE of the GNEP.
-The algorithm design is inspired by the technique of backstepping \cite{KKK:95}.
-A major step is to convert system \eqref{nonlinear state dynamics} into a chain of stabilizable integrators by a coordinate transformation, detailed next.
+Different from the indirect method of Algorithm \ref{Algorithm 1}, in this section, we directly work on the physical variables $(x,u)$ of system \eqref{nonlinear state dynamics} without introducing auxiliary variables, and design a controller $u$ that stabilizes system \eqref{nonlinear state dynamics} and meanwhile the steady state of $x^{[1]}$ is the VE of the GNEP \eqref{OP nonlinear}.
+Inspired by backstepping \cite{KKK:95}, we introduce a coordinate transformation to covert system \eqref{nonlinear state dynamics} into a primal-dual dynamics perturbed by a chain of stable integrators.
+Similar to backstepping (Section 14.3 of \cite{Khalil:02}), the coordinate transformation requires the following assumption, which guarantees that all the derivatives in \eqref{coordinate transformation} and \eqref{control law for nonlinear dynamics} are well-defined and is necessary for the implementation of Algorithm \ref{Algorithm 2} introduced later in this subsection.